camunda/camunda-docs/versioned_docs/version-8.6/guides/devops-lifecycle/integrate-web-modeler-in-ci-cd.md

 For GitLab users, consider using [GitLab Review Apps](https://docs.gitlab.com/ee/ci/review_apps/) to provide preview environments.
 :::

-Deploy resources using the [`zbctl` CLI](/apis-tools/community-clients/cli-client/index.md) in this pipeline step, compatible with both SaaS and Self-Managed clusters.
+Deploy resources using the [Camunda 8 API](/apis-tools/camunda-api-rest/camunda-api-rest-overview.md) in this pipeline step, compatible with both SaaS and Self-Managed clusters.
 Alternately, utilize the [Java](/apis-tools/java-client/index.md) client library or any [community-built alternatives](/apis-tools/community-clients/index.md).

 :::info Feature branches and Web Modeler installations To maintain a single source of truth, avoid multiple Web Modeler instances for different feature branches.
 Instead, maintain a single Web Modeler installation for all environments, utilizing milestones to signify versioning and pipeline stages.
 Feature branches can be managed by cloning and merging files or projects, ensuring synchronization using VCS.